 However, multiple PRP treatments are required to achieve optimum results.
 With PRP becoming an increasingly popular hair loss treatment at The Maitland Clinic, we are often asked:

 How many PRP treatments are needed for hair growth?
 It is normally recommended that three PRP procedures are carried out as part of the initial treatment.
 These sessions usually take place at four to six-week intervals.
-After this initial round of treatment is completed, patients will require a single follow-up session every six to twelve months to maintain the positive effects of the treatment.
+After this initial round of treatment is completed, patients will require a single follow-up session every four to six months to maintain the positive effects of the treatment.